paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 **You MUST downgrade with the correct pack for your console region or you will BRICK.**

-*If you are using ReiNand, you should either compile the latest commit or switch to a different CFW such as Luma3DS.
-The latest binary release of ReiNand does not include the [fix](https://github.com/Reisyukaku/ReiNand/commit/110668eb75d9db3f2d750cf2caf75ac73958a564) for being unable to downgrade NATIVE_FIRM on EmuNAND/RedNAND and as such PlaiSysUpdater will fail 100% of the time on ReiNand v4.0.*
+*If you are using ReiNand, you MUST be using the latest version (v4.1 or above) or you will be unable to downgrade NATIVE_FIRM on EmuNAND/RedNAND and PlaiSysUpdater will fail 100% of the time.*

 **If you are using Luma3DS and DID NOT follow Part 3, you should copy the appropriate `firmware.bin` from Part 3 to the `/luma/` folder on your SD card, otherwise the downgrade will fail.**